base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-debugging/debugging-with-hardhat-sbs.md

 ### Out-of-bounds errors

-Attemping to access arrays at an invalid position can also cause errors.
+Attempting to access arrays at an invalid position can also cause errors.

 If you wish to retrieve all the `Lock` contract instances being created in the previous example, you can make the `locks` array public.
 In order to illustrate this example though, you can create a custom function called `getAllLocks`: